How a Lack of Sales and Leadership Buy-in Is Killing Marketing Morale Worldwide

 At these major events and conferences that are talking about the future of marketing, approximately 90% of attendees are marketers.
 Roughly 5% are from leadership.
 Maybe 2% are from sales.

-And let’s be honest — these conferences aren’t just about the future of marketing, they’re about the future of business.
-But only one component of most companies is in attendance, and that’s a major problem.
+These conferences aren’t just about the future of marketing, they’re about the future of business, but only one component of most companies is in attendance, and that’s a major problem.

 When you think about it, marketers who are there are the ones who need it the least.
 They already know that the customer experience has changed.
 Leadership and sales are the ones who really need these lessons.

 True progress can only be made when leadership gets in the same room as marketing and receives the same messages and engages in the same discussion about the what, the how, and the why of evolving commerce.

 That way, we can truly eliminate resistance and establish alignment.